-You may have noticed that good live-performance gigs are a bit harder to come by these days, and you’re often dealing with a buyer who has less time, more choices, and more distractions than ever before.
+You may have noticed that good-paying gigs – whether virtual or “in person” – are a bit harder to come by these days, and you’re often dealing with a buyer who has less time, more choices, and more distractions than ever before.

 When somebody has booked you for a performance, they’ve taken their time, energy, and at least a little bit of risk, to do so.